ng-Classic/ng-classic/aio/content/guide/property-binding-best-practices.md

 ### An example of producing side effects

 If you had an expression that changed the value of something else that you were binding to, that change of value would be a side effect.
-Angular Classicmight or might not display the changed value.
+Angular Classic might or might not display the changed value.
-If Angular Classicdoes detect the change, it throws an error.
+If Angular Classic does detect the change, it throws an error.

 As a best practice, use only properties and methods that return values.